Free: 96 PPC tools + my AI Playbook book

 • +

 'No fees.
-Not even hidden ones.' as a standalone section with bold typography addresses the #5 customer objection ('What is the catch?') with a statement so confident it functions as both a feature and a trust signal
+Not even hidden ones.' as a standalone section with bold typography answers the #5 customer objection ('What is the catch?') with a statement so confident it sells the card and settles the doubt in one line

 What It Gets Wrong2 issues

-No credit score guidance anywhere on the page -- Apple Card is notoriously opaque about approval requirements, and this page does nothing to address the 'will I get approved?' anxiety
+No credit score guidance anywhere on the page - Apple Card is notoriously opaque about approval requirements, and this page does nothing to answer the 'will I get approved?' question

 1 keywords